anagha-microsoft/databricks-workshops/general-workshop/docs/2-lab-guide/module-1/03-Azure-SQL-Database.md

 <hr>
 <br>

-## B) Lab units
+## B) Lab

 ### Unit 1.
 Secure credentials
 Refer the notebook for instructions.

-### 1.3.
-Readstream crime data from DBFS and publish events to Azure Event Hub with Spark Structured Streaming
+### Unit 2.
+Read/write in batch mode
-We will read the curated Chicago crimes dataset in DBFS as a stream and pubish to Azure Event Hub using Structured Streaming.
+In this unit, we will read data in DBFS and write to Azure SQL database over JDBC.<br>
-Follow instructions in the notebook and execute step by step.
+We will learn to write in parallel, and read in parallel, AND auto-create table and write, append and overwrite table.

+### Unit 3.
+JDBC sink
+Code from Databricks refactored for our dataset to sink to Azure SQL Database from Spark Structured Streaming.

+### Unit 4.
+Publish to Azure Event Hub
+We will re-run the event publisher from the event hub module.

-### 1.4.
-Consume events from Azure Event Hub
+### Unit 5.
+Consume from Azure Event Hub, structured stream sink to Azure SQL database
-We will consume events from Azure Event Hub using Structured Streaming and sink to Databricks Delta.
-Follow instructions in the notebook and execute step by step.
+We will read stream from Azure Event Hub and leverage the JDBC sink and write to Azure SQL database

-### 1.5.
-Query streaming events
-We will create an external table on the streaming events and run queries on it.
-Follow instructions in the notebook and execute step by step.